Sensimity/docs/docs/endpoints/business-rule.md

 ```

 ## POST
-Create a new business-rule in the collection.
+Create a new business rule in the collection.

 ### Request